tverney/ai-ad-yuugen/README.md

-# AI Ad Yuugen Platform
+# Ad Yuugen - All-in-one Ads Platform for AI Interfaces

 An open-source Ad Yuugen mechanism designed specifically for AI interfaces.
 This platform provides developers with a comprehensive SDK and infrastructure to integrate targeted advertising into their AI applications.